Center-for-Health-Data-Science/multiDGD/README.md

 ## Installation

-Since this is the alpha-version and results are not published, the package should be installed by cloning the repository and installing it from source (from the project directory).
-Obviously, please do not share this code yet since it is all unpublished :blush:.
+Since this is the alpha-version, the package should be installed by cloning the repository and installing it from source (from the project directory).
+Please note that the package requires Python version 3.8 or higher.

 ```
 pip install .